"Sudbury trusts students to trust themselves." -- Saint Louis Sudbury School student

 ”The point of school meeting is to inform people what’s happening for the day, have discussions to talk about school issues, and make motions to get things done.” — Saint Louis Sudbury School Student

 Sudbury schools truly belong to the students and staff.
 Three times a week, students and staff are invited to attend the School Meeting, where all big and small decisions are made collaboratively.
-This includes proposing and planning field trips, adjusting and approving the school budget, creating and amending school rules, approving volunteers, making recommendations to the Board of Directors, proposing possible guest instructors and classes, and more.
+This includes proposing and planning field trips, figuring out ways to help problem solve with students in a larger group, adjusting and approving the school budget, creating and amending school rules, approving volunteers, making recommendations to the Board of Directors, proposing possible guest instructors and classes, and more.
 This is where students learn what it takes to listen, consider the needs of their school’s community, be informed, ask questions, advocate for causes, negotiate, and balance personal responsibility with that of others.
 Every person, regardless of age, gets one vote.

 Self-Directed Education